GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/port-forwarding.md

 **Port forwarding is disabled by default; it can be enabled with the `--port-forward` flag.**
 **If this flag is not set, no port forwarding will occur!**

-When port forwarding is enabled, Skaffold will:
+When port forwarding is enabled:

-1. Set up automatic port forwarding as described in the following section
+1. Skaffold will port forward any user defined resources in the Skaffold config
-2. Port forward any user defined resources in the Skaffold config
+2. When there's no user defined resources in the Skaffold config, set up automatic port forwarding as described in the following section

 ### Automatic Port Forwarding